09 Early years practice policy

 3

-If despite applying initial intervention to deescalate situations and focused interventions to identify triggers the child’s behaviour continues to occur and/or is of significant concern, the SENCo and key person invite the parents to a meeting to discuss external referral and next steps for
+If despite applying initial intervention to deescalate situations and focused interventions to identify triggers the child’s behaviour continues to occur and/or is of significant concern, the SENCo and key person invite the parents/carers to a meeting to discuss external referral and next steps

 - Advice provided by external agencies is incorporated in

-09.13b SEN Support: Action Plan and regular multi-disciplinary meetings held to review the child’s progress.
+an Individual Education Plan (IEP) and regular multi-disciplinary meetings held to review the child’s progress.

 - If a review determines a statutory assessment may be